Getting Started

 To modify the module, you will need git.
 You can use scoop to install it.
 Scoop will also allow you to install vscode that is the preferred development environment.

-and build the documentation, you will need python
+In order to run pre-commit and build the documentation, you will need python

-installed.
+pipx and uv installed.
 This can be done easily with scoop:

-Then you can install the pre-commit using pipx
+Then you can install the pre-commit using pipx:

 Getting started¶